IIT-EnergySystemModels/openTEPES/doc/md/Download.md

 The openTEPES model can also be solved with [GAMS](https://www.gams.com/) and a valid [GAMS license](https://www.gams.com/buy_gams/) for a solver.
 The GAMS language is not included in the openTEPES package and must be installed separately.
 This option is activated by calling the openTEPES model with the solver name 'gams'.

-Besides, it also requires the following packages:
+It also requires the following packages:

 - [Pandas](https://pandas.pydata.org/) for inputting data and outputting results
 - [psutil](https://pypi.org/project/psutil/) for detecting the number of CPUs